 Which will then show up in the category drop-down list like shown here, with the text before the colon showing up as the category header (which will not be selectable):

-Corporate policy users have the ability to enable specific rules based on the category of the expense.
-This feature allows administrators to have control of expense reporting on a more granular level.
+Control policy admins have the ability to enable specific rules based on the category of the expense.
+This feature allows admins to have control of expense reporting on a more granular level.

 Enabling Category Rules

 The following are the rules that can be set specifically at the category level.

 - Go to Settings > Policies > Group > [Select Policy] > Categories